-While the more affordable X-treme Pilot III is animated by an inexpensive quartz movement, the new Edox X-treme Pilot II Limited Edition has a more advanced Edox 30 caliber ticking inside its generously-proportioned case.
+While the more affordable X-treme Pilot III is animated by an inexpensive quartz movement, the new Edox X-treme Pilot II Limited Edition (ref.
+30001 TIN NIN) has a more advanced Edox 30 caliber ticking inside its generously-proportioned case.

-Well, it seems like now, when Euro zone is falling apart and the US is getting itself ready to make another state towards default on its enormous debt, this attempt at cost-cutting seems to be completely justified.
+Well, it seems like now, when the Eurozone is falling apart and the US is getting itself ready to make another step towards defaulting on its enormous debt, this attempt at cost-cutting seems to be completely justified.

-Edox X-treme Pilot II Limited Edition automatic watch specification
+Edox X-treme Pilot II Limited Edition 30001 TIN NIN specification

-Movement: Edox 30, automatic, based on ETA 2892-2 with Dubois-Depraz complication module, Swiss Made
+Movement: Caliber Edox 30, automatic, based on ETA 2892-2 with Dubois-Depraz complication module, Swiss Made

 Number of jewels: 21